cisagov/ScubaGear/baselines/teams.md

 - _Last modified:_ July 2023

 #### MS.TEAMS.8.2v1
-Direct download links SHOULD be scanned for malware.
-- _Rationale:_ URLs in Teams may direct users to download and run malware.
-Scanning direct download links in real-time for known malware and blocking access can prevent users from infecting their devices.
-- _Last modified:_ July 2023

-#### MS.TEAMS.8.3v1
 User click tracking SHOULD be enabled.
 - _Rationale:_ Users may click on malicious links in Teams, leading to compromise or authorized data disclosure.
 Enabling user click tracking lets agencies know if a malicious link may have been visited after the fact to help tailor a response to a potential incident.
 - _Last modified:_ July 2023